wealthmastermind7-svg/FitnessX/replit.md

 - **Progress Tracking**: Chart weight, heart rate, and body measurements.
 - **Nutrition Planning**: Log meals, track macros, and get meal suggestions.
 - **Subscription Management**: Integration with RevenueCat for managing premium access.
-- **Freemium Model**: Limits on saved workouts and exercise browsing for free users, with clear upgrade paths.
+- **Freemium Model**: Free users can generate and save up to 5 workouts (browse first 10 exercises only).
+Pro users can generate and save up to 100 workouts with access to all 1,300+ exercises and AI Chat Coach.

 ### Project Structure
 - `client/`: React Native app code (components, screens, navigation, hooks, constants, lib).